New residents and visitors – driving in New Zealand

 What happens if my licence is suspended or I am disqualified while driving in New Zealand?

-If you're using an overseas driver licence or international driving permit to drive in New Zealand and are then suspended or disqualified from driving by a New Zealand court, you can no longer use your overseas driver licence or permit to drive in New Zealand.
+If you're using an overseas driver licence to drive in New Zealand and are then suspended or disqualified from driving by a New Zealand court, you can no longer use your overseas driver licence to drive in New Zealand.
 If you want to drive in New Zealand (after your disqualification or suspension has ended), you will need to get a New Zealand driver licence.

 What else do I need to know?